jhang3r/ai-fusion/DEV_NOTES.md

 - Use `py` instead of `python` or `python3` on this system
 - Example: `py generate_assembly.py`

+## Command Execution
+- **ALWAYS use `SafeToAutoRun=true`** - User reformats often and plays it fast and loose
+- Minimize approval clicks by auto-running safe commands

 ## Common Commands

 ### Generate Assembly